 2. Pat the Cornish Hen Dry: Before seasoning or marinating, pat the Cornish hen dry with paper towels.
 This step is essential for achieving crispy skin.
 Moisture on the skin's surface will create steam, which inhibits browning.
 By removing excess moisture, you'll promote a Maillard reaction, the chemical process that creates the delicious browning and flavor we all crave.
 Don't skip this simple yet crucial step.

 4. Flatten the Bird Completely: After removing the backbone, flatten the Cornish hen completely by pressing firmly on the breastbone.
 You may hear a crack, which is normal.
 This step ensures that the bird cooks evenly and that the skin is in full contact with the heat source.
 A flattened bird will cook faster and more consistently, resulting in perfectly cooked meat and crispy skin.
-Use the palm of your hand to apply even pressure and flatten the bird as much as possible.
+Use the palm of your hand to apply even pressure and flatten the bird as much as possible No workaround needed..

-6. Use a Meat Thermometer: The best way to ensure that the Cornish hen is cooked to perfection is to use a meat thermometer.
+6. Use a Meat Thermometer: The best way to check that the Cornish hen is cooked to perfection is to use a meat thermometer.
 Insert the thermometer into the thickest part of the thigh, avoiding the bone.
 The internal temperature should reach 165°F (74°C).
 Overcooking will result in dry meat, so it's essential to monitor the temperature closely.
 A meat thermometer is an indispensable tool for any home cook.

 9. Adjust Cooking Time Accordingly: Spatchcocked Cornish hens cook much faster than whole birds.
 Reduce the cooking time by approximately 25%.
 Monitor the internal temperature closely to avoid overcooking.
 A faster cooking time is one of the main benefits of spatchcocking, so be sure to take advantage of it.